The death toll in Gaza surpasses 10,000 as the conflict enters a second month

 Civilians try to head south, but many roads impassable

+The Rafah border crossing was reopened Monday for foreign passport holders whose names appeared on the approval list, according to a statement by the General Authority for Crossings and Borders, which is run by the Hamas government in Gaza.

+Individuals whose names don't appear on the list will not be allowed to leave Gaza.

-As the Israelis continued its military operations around Gaza City, many Palestinians have been trying to head south as the Israeli's military has urged civilians to do.
+As fighting around Gaza City continues, many Palestinians are trying to head south as Israel's military continues to urge civilians to do.

 On Sunday, for the second day in a row, Israel's military announced another window for civilians in the north of Gaza to travel south.